ecarril6/22FCS3210/hwk_10_prolog_kb/README.md

 ```
 Is Mt.
 Everest one of the highest peaks in the world? true

 Is the Kilimanjaro located in Africa? true
 Is Mt.
 Elbrus more than 18K feet? true
+"IS_True rules (' Is Mt Elbrus more than 18k ?') :-
+greater than operator
 Is Thyago a certified climber? false
 Is John a certified climber? true
 All certified climbers?
 John, Kelly, Maria, and Derek